advance512/codefresh_test/README.md

 Requirements:
 -------------

-Make sure Docker and Docker Compose are properly installed.
+Make sure Docker (and optionally Docker Compose) are properly installed.

-Since this this builds static Go binaries and includes them in the containers, go 1.6 must be installed.

-NOTE: This was built and tested on an Ubuntu Linux machine, so no need for Docker Machine.
+NOTE: This was built and tested on an Ubuntu Linux machine, so no Docker Machine.
+If you're using OSX/Windows, you might need to modify the build scripts.

 How to run:
 -----------

 Just execute ./build.sh and if all works well, execute ./run-dc.sh to create the two microservice containers

-If you're using OSX/Windows, you might need to modify the build scripts.